The Greek Age of Bronze

 The Greeks of the historical time were unable to locate almost one quarter of the places named in the catalogue, which can only mean that, by the eighth century, these places were no longer populated.

-Furthermore we now know that also elements generaly considered prerogative of the early iron-age like the cremation of the dead peoples, the utilization of iron waponry or the proto-oplitic tactics were also know and used during the final period of the Late Helladic time as well as in Anatolian areas.
+Furthermore we now know that also elements generally considered prerogative of the early iron-age like the cremation of the dead peoples (*3a), the utilization of iron weaponry or the proto-hoplite tactics were also know by the Acheans of the Late Helladic time as well as in Anatolian areas.
+Recent accurate analysis of the Rituals described in the Iliad have also demonstrate their connection with the Bronze Age ritual in Anatolia (*3b).
 All these elements give us a reasonably evidence of the period when the Trojan war tales had their origin, but of course they can't prove alone the historicity of the war and the existence of a city called Ilios.

 TROY EXCAVATIONS.